atkittycatcat/cobra/README.md

 # Cobra

-Cobra is a free and open source shell written in C, assisted (not fully written) by AI.
+Cobra is a free and open source shell written in C.

 ## Install script
 ```shell